House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Autofiber

 Here we are at the end.
-Autofiber’s Dreadnought Car-Drying Towel, despite being at #10, has a few of the things we look for.
+Autofiber’s Dreadnought Car-Drying Towel, despite being at #10, has a few of the characteristics we look for.
 Its edges are invisible, with no sharp lines to scratch your paint.
 It’s good at covering glass without leaving streaks.
 And it can be air-dried quite a few times before you need to launder it.

 Pros